These Unique Portable Batting Cages In Easy Installing Kits

 - Complete & Easy Instructions – SEE BELOW!

 What You Supply:

-3/4 inch EMT conduit tubing found at local hardware or building supply stores.
-Each pole needs to be 10 feet long.
-They are readily available from places like Home Depot or Lowe's or most local harware stores.
+- These inexpensive standard 10 foot long 3/4 inch flexible EMT conduit tubes/pipes are readily available from places like Home Depot, Lowe’s or most local hardware stores.

 The number of poles needed for each batting cage are:

 10 MM Wrench

 Purchase the 10′ long 3/4″ EMT conduit poles from a local hardware supply.
 You will need 26 poles if you select our 40′ model, 31 poles for the 50′, 36 for the 60′, or 41 for the 70′ batting cages.
 Note: This will include the poles to assemble your pitcher’s L-Screen.
 OPTIONAL – If you choose to utilize the high wind clips (extra security if you live in a high wind area, you will want to alos purchase 10′ or 12′ long nails – 4 will cover the end legs or 10 for our 40 ft. model, 12 for 50′, 14 for 60′, 16 for 70′

 Check the contents of the package we sent your to make sure you have the following parts:

 - 40′ Cage (1) Net – (4) Corner Fittings – (6) Side Fittings